‘GROWING SKILLS AND KNOWLEDGE FOR LIFE’

-To us, at Wetheringsett VC Primary School, the word ‘curriculum’ refers to everything a child experiences within the school and in related activities at home and beyond.
-Of course this means that we teach to the National Curriculum, that we focus on literacy and mathematics as a foundation for all our learning, but it means much more than that.
+At Wetheringsett VC Primary School, the word ‘curriculum’ refers to everything a child experiences within the school and in related activities at home and beyond.
+This means that we teach the National Curriculum, with a focus on literacy and mathematics as a foundation for all our learning, but it means much more than that.

 We actively seek opportunities to use ‘real life’ as the basis for our teaching: using the local environment and outdoors as well as the local community.
-It is important to us that our children begin to understand their own religious and cultural heritage but also to develop their understanding and appreciation of the similarities and differences with other religions and cultures both home and abroad.
+It is important to us that our children begin to understand their own religious and cultural heritage but also to develop their understanding and appreciation of the similarities and differences within world religions and cultures.

 We put the learning needs of individuals at the centre of our lesson planning.
 We take note of what interests and motivates the children and adapt the curriculum to accommodate this.
 We want our children to learn, as far as possible, through a theme based approach that encourages the understanding of cross-curricular links.
 Teachers will encourage depth of understanding by lingering longer, digging deeper and by encouraging children to do the same.
 They will seek creative and inspirational ways of engaging children in their own learning.

 We want our children to learn to persevere especially when work/relationships get tough.
 It is also important that they understand that it is sometimes necessary, even advantageous, to make mistakes, but that they should be proud of their own efforts and respectful of those of their classmates.
 As we assess the children’s learning we use feedback to encourage, support and challenge in order that all make the best possible progress.